 The purpose of this tobacco use policy is to encourage healthy living and decrease exposure to second hand smoke for all students, faculty, staff and patients/residents.
 Tobacco use cessation education is included in the nursing curriculum.
-Students, faculty and staff members who desire information about tobacco use cessation support groups should see the Nursing Supervisor or Nursing Secretary.
+Students, faculty and staff members who desire information about tobacco use cessation support groups should see the Nursing Supervisor.